kailash-manasarovar/statement/docs/timeline/2024/august.md

 - And most curiously, I think I know who this person is.
 - And was he the same ugly man [I saw in Amsterdam](../early-years/2001.md#amsterdam) all those years ago?
-- And ChatGPT is working miracles today because I believe that's *exactly* what they were wearing!
+- And ChatGPT is working miracles today because that's *exactly* what they were wearing!

 ## Suspected targets